Survex

 Survex is free and open-source cave surveying software, licensed under the GNU GPL.
 It is designed to be portable and can be run on a variety of platforms, including Microsoft Windows, Mac OS X, and Unix-like.
-Survex is very powerful cave survey software, and is actively developing into a complete cave visualization package.
+Survex is actively developing into a complete cave visualization package.

-Centreline data is entered using plain text files, which are processed by 'Cavern'.
+Centreline data is entered using plain-text files, which are processed by "Cavern".
 The text files contain a hierarchy of cave surveys, each of which consists of a list of survey legs, which join survey stations.
 This program calculates the real world coordinates of survey stations, taking into account loop closure errors using least-squares minimization.
 This processed data can then be visualised using a GUI front end called Aven.
-Survex has no arbitrary limits, and so is particularly good for large complicated cave systems, or areas where you need to see the relationships between multiple cave systems.
+Survex has no arbitrary limits, and so is particularly good for large complicated cave systems or multiple related cave systems.

-Survex was started in 1990 by Olly Betts and Wookey, and more recently Mark Shinwell has developed 'Aven'.
-Like most cave surveying software, the motivation for its creation arose from a particular surveying project - Cambridge University Caving Club's explorations in Austria.
+Survex was started in 1990 by Olly Betts and Wookey, and more recently Mark Shinwell has developed "Aven".
+Like most cave surveying software, the motivation for its creation arose from a particular surveying project – Cambridge University Caving Club's explorations in Austria.